amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 ![Enthuse Pricing](/imgs/uk-fundraising-platform-fees/enthuse-pricing.png)

+---

+## Wrapping up

 Above are just a few examples.
 All of these platforms run this way.
 It's called the "tip-based business model" and you want to **avoid it.**

+Bottom line: Own your donation forms and don't fall for the hidden lock-in mechanism where your org's subscriptions are owned by one of these platforms.